anagha-google/table-format-lab-delta/README.md

 ### 2.5.
 Connect to Vertex AI Workbench in the Cloud Console

 The Terraform creates a Vertex AI Workbench managed notebook instance and loads the Delta Lake notebooks.
-Navigate into the managed notbook instance open the first Delta Lake notebook and pick a Spark kernel - the one created by #3 above.
+Navigate into the managed notebook instance, open the first Delta Lake notebook, and pick a Spark kernel - the one created by #3 above.

 <hr>

 ### 2.6.
 Get started with the Delta Lake lab

+Delta Lake has a number of features.
+Only a subset has been covered in this lab.
+Over time, we will add more notebooks.<br>

 Run through each notebook, sequentially.<br>
 Review the Delta Lake documentation at - <br>
 https://docs.delta.io/latest/index.html <br>

+**Note:** Table clones are not yet availabe outside Databricks - https://github.com/delta-io/delta/issues/1387.
+Therefore, notebook 8, does not work, its been left as a placeholder.

 ## 3. Dont forget to
 Shut down/delete resources when done to avoid unnecessary billing.